 |Page load timing||Integrate the Python agent with New Relic Browser to gain visibility into end-user browser activity (also known as real-user monitoring).|

 |Background tasks||Monitor job-based or task queuing systems, like Celery.|

 |Business data analysis with New Relic Insights||

 Use the Python agent with Insights to organize, query, and visualize your data to answer key questions about application performance and customer experience.

-- If no data appears, follow the troubleshooting steps.
+- If no data appears, follow these troubleshooting steps.

 - If you experience issues when installing or running the Python agent on a new host, test that the package is installed correctly and that it can contact New Relic's data collector service.

-- If you encounter other problems, see the full list of troubleshooting documentation..
+- For other problems, see the full list of troubleshooting documentation..